HL7/fhir-security-label-ds4p/input/pagecontent/index.md

  }
 ```

 In HCS, A Security Label is defined as a composite structure of four _Named Tag Sets_ that record  _security classification_, _security category_, _security control_ (also known as _handling caveat_), and _security trust_.
-Conceptually, this would be equivalent to a JSON object similar to the following (note that this is not valid FHIR JSON and is presented only for conceptual clarity):
+Conceptually, this would be equivalent to the following abstract object (note that this is not valid FHIR JSON and is presented only for conceptual clarity):

 ```json
 [